code-with-amitk/Code-examples/Languages/Programming_Languages/c++/OOPS_Principles/README.md

 ### 1. SOLID
 - *a.
 Single Responsibility:* Every module/class should have one responsibility and should work on single part of functionality provided by software.
 Microservices are build around this.
 - *b.
 Open-Closed:* Software entities(classes/modules) should be open for extension but closed for modification.
+  - Extension: Existing classes can be extended/coupled with any new behavior.
+  - Modifications: Coders have spent day & night for making code bug free & fast.
+We cannot get code changes in existing now.
 - *c.
 Liskov Substitution:* function using base class object can use derv class object in place of base class object, without causing any issues/problems.
 - *d.
 Interface Segregation:* Split the Bigger/Large Interfaces into smaller once, so that client should should only know about interfaces that interests him.
 - *d.
 Dependency Inversion:* Decoupling software modules.
 High-level modules should not depend on low-level modules.
 Both should depend on abstractions(ie interfaces).